 The Arlington Community Services Board (ACCSB) was begun in 1968 by the Arlington County Board.
 In doing so, the County Board met Virginia's requirement to establish a Board made up of community members who would play a significant role in the determination and oversight of mental health, intellectual disabilities, and substance abuse services.

 In 1998, the County Board officially designated the Arlington CSB as an "administrative policy community services board."
 Under this model, the County's Department of Human Services is charged with the delivery and management of services while the ACCSB retains its role in policy determination, the direction of services, and as an advocate of funding needs.
 The County serves as the fiscal agent for the ACCSB.
-To learn more about the relationship between the ACCSB and the County Manager, read the Memorandum of Agreement (350Kb PDF format) between the Arlington County Services Board and the Arlington County Manager.
+To learn more about the relationship between the ACCSB and the County Manager, read the Memorandum of Agreement (PDF) between the Arlington County Services Board and the Arlington County Manager.

 The ACCSB is an active body made up of interested members of the community who are appointed by the County Board.
 The ACCSB meets monthly.
 Members also frequently participate in one of the committees established by the ACCSB that represent the major service areas.
 Within these committees are opportunities to provide evaluations of services and to influence budget requests or allocations.

 The ACCSB is composed of a Chairperson elected by the ACCSB members and as many as 17 other members.
 The Executive Director of the ACCSB is the Chief of the Behavioral Health Care Division within the Department of Human Services.
 County staff are frequently called upon to report to the ACCSB.

 Services are administered through the Arlington County Department of Human Services.